-GDPR Compliance – What is it, and why should you care?
+GDPR Compliance – What is it, and why does it matter?

 Is your wellness vendor GDPR compliant?
 If you have a presence in the EU, it’s a question you need to be asking.
 The buzz around the General Data Protection Regulation (GDPR) has been strong within the health and wellness industry – and with good reason.
 The regulation affects millions of people, their personal data, and how the companies they work for handle it (including the vendor partners they choose for services such as employee-wellness programs).
 Not all companies are choosing to be evaluated for compliance, because it requires a huge financial and personnel investment.
 But that doesn’t change the fact that GDPR compliance is required if personal data of EU citizens is being processed.

 In May 2018, the European Union (EU) implemented GDPR.
 The regulation is designed to protect how a person’s personal data is collected, stored, and processed.
 While this was put in place by the EU and designed with EU companies in mind, the regulation also applies to organizations who collect, process, or retain the personal data of EU residents – regardless of where the company is based (e.g., United States) or where the employee is in the world at any given moment.
 EU citizenship is not required – the employee simply needs to be an EU resident, and they are protected by the GDPR.

 So, as an HR/benefits manager, why should I care about GDPR?

 GDPR compliance is especially important for the health and wellness industry.
 More often than most other industry groups, health and wellness organizations obtain access to employees’ personal data – collecting, processing, and/or storing that information for various business reasons, from establishing benefits eligibility to processing claims to administering wellbeing programs.
 Requiring validation of GDPR compliance allows employers to work with health and wellness organizations without worry – assured that their vendor partners maintain secure and regulated use of employees’ personal information.